tchorzewski1991/fitbit/README.md

 | --state-beneficiary     | Beneficiary is the owner of the node. <br/>Account which gains mining reward. | miner         | false    |
 | --state-origin-peers    | The origin node we need to <br/>connect to make initial sync.                 | 0.0.0.0:4000  | false    |

-Just a quick note on '*'-ed descriptions above.
-I am perfectly aware of the flaws of this architectural decisions and this is not the shape of the project we want to ship to production.
-Nevertheless, for reference implementation it is just enough.
+A quick note on `--state-accounts-path` and `--state--data-path`.
+This project does not represent production ready blockchain, and it is perfectly fine to store data on local disk.
+Due to complexity that blockchain technology brings to the table this approach is highly valuable in terms of quicker understanding of blockchain internals.
 Thanks to the simple implementation of JSON file based storage we got a noticeable advantage of quick feedback loop.

-Although program won't stop you, consider the fact you will need a new set of public - private key pair (a.k.a.
-Account) for the third beneficiary.
+Every running node expects to have owner - the beneficiary account.
+Account is nothing more than a new set of public - private key pair.
 This project is shipped with the minimalistic wallet CLI which gets you covered.
 To generate a new Account (public - private key pair) run the following command:

 ```bash
 go run ./app/wallet/cli/main.go generate --account-name babajaga --account-path data/accounts